Trial of Jian Ghomeshi: 2016

 Immediately after the verdict, supporters of the women expressed their disdain for the judge's ruling.
 They argued he was blaming the victims for not conforming to stereotypes of how women should behave, and that this could dissuade other women from coming forward in the future.
-Tom Mulcair, then head of the NDP party, tweeted that he believed the alleged survivors and critiqued the Canadian legal system.
+Tom Mulcair, then head of the NDP party, tweeted that he believed the alleged survivors and criticized the Canadian legal system.
 Other Canadian celebrities and activists voiced similar opinions.
 Andrew Burke, an associate professor of cultural studies at the University of Winnipeg, wrote "That was a total masterclass in misogynist, arrogant windbaggery just now from Judge Horkins."
-Outside the courtroom, "dozens" of protesters voiced their support for the women, shouting "Ghomeshi guilty".
+Outside the courtroom, dozens of protesters voiced their support for the women, shouting "Ghomeshi guilty".
 Ghomeshi's sister also read a short statement expressing relief about the verdict and criticizing the lack of "due process" up to this point.

 Toronto lawyer Jonathan Rosenthal, however, stated: "It's a very bad case for the victims' rights movement to be jumping up and screaming about.
 It's atypical: This is a case where, bottom line, the complainants all lied."
 The case was also atypical in that the police solicited victims to come forward, and that some were very active with media interviews (DeCoutere conducted 19 herself) which were used against them in cross examination.
 The complainants were also in an environment with supporters saying victims must be believed.
 This perceived solidarity led to two of the complainants exchanging more than 5,000 messages before the trial.
 The potential for this to be seen as collusion led to the Crown abandoning an application to make "similar fact" case which tied the three complaints together.

 After the verdict, Marie Henein, Ghomeshi's lead attorney, responded to criticisms of her and the legal process in a televised interview.
 In response to those who called her actions a betrayal of women, she said, "I respect their right to say that, I don't respect their opinion or agree with it" and "I'm not about to send myself back into the kitchen because somebody doesn't like what I do."
 Henein spoke highly of the Canadian Courts, arguing that people get justice but that should not be confused with getting what they want.
 Referring to criticism that she undermined the complainants, she pointed out that no one should be believed without question including the police, "It's never been to the benefit of the disadvantaged or the most marginalized."
 She had specific criticism of Tom Mulcair's comments: "When you are denigrating the legal system in which he worked ... not having read a word of transcript, and not having informed yourself of the case, that's disappointing and not something I would put much stock in."